backpacker69/rnc/0001-transaction-specification.md

 - `PAprod`: miYNy9BbMkQ8Y5VaRDor4mgH5b3FEzVySr - 92NRcL14QbFBREH8runJAq3Q1viQiHoqTmivE8SNRGJ2Y1U6G3a
 - `PAtest`: mwqncWSnzUzouPZcLQWcLTPuSVq3rSiAAa - 92oB4Eb4GBfutvtEqDZq3T5avC7pnEkPVme23qTb5mDdDesinm6

+### Card transfer transaction layout

+TODO

-#### Card transfer tag generation
+### Card transfer tag generation

 The card transfer tag refers to the asset's unique id, the deck spawn transaction id, as this allows nodes interested in this asset to easily retrieve it's card transfer transactions.
-To generate the card transfer tag, the deck spawn transaction id is used as the raw private key, the code below illustrates how this is done using the bitcore JavaScript library.
+To generate the card transfer tag, the deck spawn transaction id is used as the raw private key.
+The code below illustrates how this is done using the bitcore JavaScript library.

 ```
 var deckSpawnTxid = '5faf805821abc7307a9a38d1432521be325bd40cb492742c3164dd34fb78c283';